 DCC felt that given its clear focus on public good, the opportunity it offered to create new and innovative data science methodologies, and the benefits it could generate for energy retailers and their customers, one use case stood out.
-Using smart meter system data to more accurately identify those in or at risk from fuel poverty, resulting in the more efficient delivery of support schemes to those that really need them.
+Using smart meter system data to more accurately identify those in or at risk from fuel poverty, resulting in the more efficient delivery of support schemes for households in fuel poverty.

 Further work was needed to validate the use case and investigate the feasibility of building an identification methodology that was innovative, ethically appropriate and genuinely useful to users.